cgcarlosg/Member-Only/README.md

 # Getting Started
 ##

-This project was created to understand more about Associations in Rails.
+This project was created to understand more about  Authentication using Devise, User sessions and cookies

 To get a local copy up and running follow these simple example steps.